|PROJECT NAME||Silicon Valley House|

 Both wings are essentially glass boxes with generous overhangs in ipe.
 Likewise ipe are the adjacent carport's roof and the deck.
 As for the latter, a portion ramps gently downward for easy access to the garden.

 Mobility enhancement comes into play in the kitchen-but subtly.
 "Work surfaces are slightly lower, and the configuration around the island is free-flowing," Ivan Terry remarks.
-Cabinets in cobalt-blue plastic laminate, counters in pale gray quartz composite, and appliances in stainless steel would be?sought-after in any circumstance, at any age.
+Cabinets in cobalt-blue plastic laminate, counters in pale gray quartz composite, and appliances in stainless steel would be? ought-after in any circumstance, at any age.